nstoker/nppPhotos/README.md

 Simple in idea.

 Looking at two options, either perl or python.
+Python seems to have won out for some reason.

+Some additional items needed to be installed on OSX:

+ufraw package.
+Will it be needed on windows?